scipy-conference/scipy_proceedings/papers/project_jupyter/paper.rst

 people to adopt new ones, Binder increases its adoption and user acceptance.
 Input and feedback from members of those communities guide future development of the technology.
-As a key goal, Binder should support pre-existing scientific workflows, and improve them by adding shareability, reproducibility, and interactivity.
+As a key goal, Binder should support pre-existing scientific workflows and improve them by adding sharability, reproducibility, and interactivity.

 **Usability**.
 Finally, the Binder team wants simplicity and fast interaction to be core components of the service.
-Minimizing the number of steps towards making your work shareable via Binder provides an effective user experience.
+Minimizing the number of steps towards making your work sharable via Binder helps provide an effective user experience.
 Consumers of shared work must be able to quickly begin using the Binder repository that another person has put together.
-To achieve these goals,creating multiple ways in which people can use Binder’s services is key.
+To achieve these goals, creating multiple ways in which people can use Binder’s services is key.
 For example, easily sharing a link to the full Binder interface and offering a public API endpoint to request and interact with a kernel backed by an arbitrary environment increase